tuthodien/google-maps-scraper/README.md

 See the list of all supported categories [here](https://github.com/omkarcloud/google-maps-scraper/blob/master/categories.md)

 ### ❓ How to Sort by Reviews, Rating, or Category?
-We want you to have the best chance of making a sale by default, so we sort the listings using a really good sorting order, which is as follows:
+We sort the listings using a really good sorting order, which is as follows:
-  - Reviews [Businesses with richer profiles come first]
+  - Reviews [Businesses with more reviews come first]
   - Website [Businesses more open to technology come first]
   - LinkedIn [Businesses that are easier to contact come first]
   - Is Spending On Ads [Businesses already investing in ads are more likely to invest in your product, so they appear first.]